geosolutions-it/mapstore-static-examples/static-map/README.md

 - ensure to be inside the project folder root and then install all the dependencies with

 `npm install`

+### Best practices

+Here some suggestions on how to improve the setup of a custom project:

+- ensure all the configuration path are initialized correctly.
+An example are the symbols for annotation and their location in the repository.

 ## Development